lat1pei4/React-worldwise-app/README.md

 ## Getting Started

-First, run the json-server for the fake db.json:
+First, run the json-server for the fakeapi:

 ```bash
 npm run server